 Drive to Lake Mansarovar

 The ride to Mansarovar takes you deeper into the heart of the Tibetan plateau.
 You will pass over expansive valleys, salt lakes, and rough highland terrain.
-The drive winds through Tibet’s vast, high-altitude plains, dotted with herds of yaks and sheep grazing beneath a backdrop of snow-draped mountains.
-The air thins when we ascend higher, and frequent stops are necessary for rest and acclimatization.
+The drive winds through the vast, high-altitude plains of Tibet, dotted with herds of yaks and sheep grazing beneath a backdrop of snow-draped mountains.
+The air thins when we ascend higher, and frequent stops along the way are a necessity for rest and acclimatization.

+The Mansarovar Lake sits at an altitude of 4,590 meters and is one of the world’s highest freshwater lakes.
+This sacred pilgrimage site draws thousands of pilgrims annually.
+You can spend a few minutes reflecting, meditating, or stroll leisurely on the lakeshore and even collect holy water and engage in ritual purification.
 The dazzling turquoise waters of the lake reflecting the lofty Mount Kailash and Gurla Mandhata are awe-inspiring and humbling.
-You will stay overnight in an adjacent guesthouse with enough time to relive the day’s events, get warm, and relax.
+You will stay overnight in an adjacent guesthouse with enough time to relive the events of the day, get warm, and relax.

 Itinerary Details